hexojs/site/source/zh-cn/docs/syntax-highlight.md

 </pre>
 ```

-That is the behavior of `marked.js`, not Hexo's.
-You can [check out `marked.js` for more details](https://github.com/markedjs/marked/blob/master/lib/marked.js#L1720).

-When no built-in syntax highlight is enabled, you can either install third-party syntax-highlight plugin, or use a browser-side syntax hilighter (e.g. `highlight.js` and `prism.js` both support run in browser).
+When no built-in syntax highlight is enabled, you can either install third-party syntax-highlight plugin, or use a browser-side syntax hilighter (e.g. `highlight.js` and `prism.js` both support running in browser).

 ## Highlight.js